raikouxyz/Real-Time-Chat-App/README.md

     ```

 2. **Set up the database:**
-    - Import the `database.sql` file into your MySQL database to create the necessary tables.
+    - Import the `chat_app.sql` file into your MySQL database to create the necessary tables.
     - Update the `db.php` file with your database credentials.

 3. **Run the application:**